StefanSchade/StefanSchade/README.md

 <!--

 * [language specific projects](repos-language-specific/repos.md)
 * [technological showcases](repos-frameworks-technologies/repos.md)
 * [lecture notes](repos-lectures/repos.md)
 * [dev tool wiki](https://raw.githubusercontent.com/wiki/StefanSchade/Java-AdventureGame/DevelopmentProcess/DevEnv.adoc)

-forks of public projects I contributed to
-* abc
-* def
 -->

+The repos are work in progress, particulary the wikis are used continuously to capture my own notes.
+They are not meant to be polished blog type presentations.

-Most of my repos contain both a code repository and a wiki. the Distinction between Wikis and repositories indicates which of the two is the focus of the respective repo
+Most of my repos contain both a code repository and a wiki. the Distinction between wiki and repository indicates which of the two is the focus of the respective repo.

 Please be aware that beside my [main profile](https://github.com/StefanSchade) I keep [a second profile](https://github.com/StefanSchadeDev) to simulate the colaboration process.